Sunday, May 14, 2023

 another takes residence overnight.

-a better name would be “Black Spider Beach”
+a better name would be

 for the stubbly spiders, broad as thumbnails,

-which percolate up through the stones.
+which percolate through the stones.

 in October

-every footfall radiates arachnid,
+every footfall radiates arachnid.

-and if you approach the lone shoe,
+if you approach the old shoe in the center,

-scuttles ripple around your steps.
+scuttles ripple around your feet.

 just an ordinary sneaker, the $-mart kind,

-brine-dyed and beach-bitten;
+brine-dyed and beach-bitten.

-but the spiders seem afraid, somehow,
+but the spiders seem afraid of it,

 as if the Ace of Spiders waits below.